evilsocket/nerve/README.md

   - task
   # the agent can create an action plan for the task
   - planning
+  #  give the agent a sense of time
+  - time

 # agent background story
 system_prompt: >